xdworks/startup-school-2014-ny/en/Apoorva Mehta at Startup School NY 2014-wkmR7TYUt_c.mp4_voUy8EqoRR6HWu0yzh9OgA.md

 our approach towards unscalable unscalable doing things did not change and only thing that mattered to us was how fast we were growing and how fast we were executing.
-One example of this was when we decided to add Trader Joes to Instacarts offering when we had a store and store card.
+One example of this was when we decided to add Trader Joes to Instacarts offering when we had a store and store cart.
 The first thing we have to do is find the items that are available in the store and get that catalog and put them to Instacart dot com or tabs.
 Now there was no API or website which had the item catalog for it